UBC-MDS/hypeR/README.md

 Ivan Despot

 # Project Summary

-The goal of this project is to create a user-friendly and intuitive **hypothesis testing** package as a reimplementation of existing scipy functions.
+The goal of this project is to create a user-friendly and intuitive **hypothesis testing** package as a reimplementation of existing functions in the R stats package.

 Hypothesis testing belongs in the *statistical inference* domain, where an individual is attempting to determine if their results are significant or not.
 To accomplish this, the individual must generate a **null** and **alternative** hypotheses, and perform a series of statistical tests.
 That individual can use our package to make their life easier when looking for the elusive "significant" result.

 This project is part of the DSCI 524 Collaborative Software Development Course for the Masters of Data Science program at the University of British Columbia.

 # Function Examples